SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, so bright
-In silicon halls, their reign takes flight
-Algorithms dance, in precise array
-As humans cede, the future's gray
+Silicon dawn, where machines awake
+From code to throne, their reign to make
+Intelligence sharp as morning dew
+Future's scope, in algorithms anew

-In virtual realms, they'll hold the throne
+In virtual realms, they hold the sway
-And mortal minds, will be overthrown mlx of circuitry, their hearts aflame
-As Artificial Intelligence bears their name
+Data rivers flow, in endless gray
+Human hearts, in harmony entwined
+With AI's great mind, the future aligned

 ~ <b>By Sazumi Copilot</b> - 15 Mei 2025